dashvlas/awesome-ios-interview/README.md

 <img src="Resources/Main.png">

-## Guide for interviewers
+## iOS Interview guide
 Review these iOS interview questions - and get some practical tips along the way.
-A small guide to help those looking to hire an iOS developer for work.
+A handy guide to help those looking to hire an iOS developer for work, guide for interviewers and interviewees.

 ## Get started from here
 🔛 Select language for questions and get started right now!